-Airlines lost a lot of money last year — so much that Southwest Airlines had its first year in the red in more than 40 years.
-The industry earned $328 billion in 2020, which is about 60% down from the previous year.
-Management consulting firm McKinsey & Company has issued a projection that recovery will be gradual and that the airline industry won’t return to 2019 levels until 2024.
+Airlines lost a lot of money in 2020, with earnings down 60% from 2019, pre-COVID, according to the International Air Transport Association.
+And it was still struggling to recover at the end of 2021.
+Management consulting firm McKinsey & Company predicted that recovery will be gradual and that the airline industry won’t return to 2019 levels until 2024.

 A Burgeoning Recovery Defined by Unknowns

-Several factors stand to influence the timing and extent of the airline industry’s recovery, including but not limited to the following:
+Several factors stand to influence the timing and extent of the airline industry’s recovery.

-- The continuing effects of the delta variant of the coronavirus on travel.
+- The continuing effects of the omicron variant of the coronavirus on travel

-- Whether the new variants of coronavirus emerging in Europe and elsewhere will become a factor in the U.S.
+- Whether new variants of coronavirus emerge in Europe and elsewhere that become a factor in the U.S.

-- What happens with business travel since many companies anticipate that remote work is here to stay in some form.
-In all likelihood, there will be fewer corporate trips.
+- What happens with business travel, since many companies anticipate that remote work is here to stay in some form and travel will be reduced moving forward

-- How airlines will grapple with their post-pandemic debt levels and what that will do to ticket prices and purchasing volumes.
-COVID-19 created $180 billion worth of debt in the sector last year alone, and airlines are hardly in the clear now.
+- How airlines grapple with their post-pandemic debt levels and what that will do to ticket prices and purchasing volumes.
+COVID-19 had saddled airlines with $340 billion worth of debt by September 2021, according to Bloomberg, and airlines are hardly in the clear now.

-- How operating costs will land as airlines address maintenance needs and pay more for fuel.
+- How operating costs land as airlines address maintenance needs and pay more for fuel

 Investors Are Feeling Optimistic as Airlines Express Caution

 Although airline security screenings — a measure of how many passengers are flying — are still well below pre-pandemic levels, screenings more than doubled from September 2020 to September 2021.
-Increased demand for summer travel drove airline stocks up earlier this year, with American Airlines up 45.71% year over year and Delta, Southwest and United all up over 20% year over year.
-American has also seen a robust year-to-date gain of 20.16%.
+Increased demand for summer travel drove airline stocks up earlier this year, with American Airlines up 45.71% year over year and Delta, Southwest and United all up over 20% year over year to that point.
+American also saw a robust year-to-date gain of 20.16% as of September 2021.

-That said, the rally that drove stocks’ gains since has cooled, leaving Southwest and United up less than 3% year to date and Delta down 2.77% year to date.
+That said, the rally that drove stocks’ gains since has cooled, leaving Southwest down over 6% as 2021 drew to a close and United and Delta even with their January 2021 prices.

-Despite the relatively gloomy outlook on what many thought would be a consistent recovery for air travel, airline stocks closed up following the airlines’ statement, indicating that investors are still optimistic.
+Despite the relatively gloomy outlook on what many thought would be a consistent recovery for air travel, airline stocks closed up following the airlines’ statement, indicating that investors were still optimistic.

 4 Airline Stocks To Watch